Akan-Mashu National Park 阿寒摩周国立公園

 Lake Akan area

-The town of Lake Akan, known as Akankohan (not to be mistaken with Akan town, which is outside the park) is a pretty onsen town with several luxurious ryokans to choose from.
+The town of Lake Akan, known as Akankohan (not to be mistaken with Akan town, which is outside the park) is a pretty onsen town with several luxury ryokan to choose from.
 If you don't choose to stay the night, at least enjoy a hot rooftop onsen to admire the lake under the shadow of the giant volcano.

-The lake is home to the very rare lake moss balls and there is a small museum dedicated to them.
-These rounded velvety green balls are found here and in very few other places globally (Iceland, Scotland, Estonia and Australia).
+The lake is home to the very rare lake algae that grow into balls resembling green moss, and there is a small museum dedicated to them.
+These round velvety green balls are found here and in very few other places globally (Iceland, Scotland, Estonia and Australia).

-Reach more secluded parts of the lake by taking an 85-minute boat tour.
-For a cultural experience, visit the Ainu theater for a traditional dance show.
+Reach more secluded parts of the lake by taking an 85-minute boat tour, or visit the Ainu theater for a taste of Ainu culture and a traditional dance show.

 A 20-minute drive away is Lake Onneto.
 On a clear day, you can admire the perfect reflections of the active Meakan volcano and Akan-Fuji mountain in the crystal blue waters.